-Walters moved from the sidelines to the management chair as he began his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers in 2013.
+Walters made the move from the sidelines to the management chair as he began his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers in 2013.

-Concentrating mostly on scouting at the CIS level previous to his General Manager appointment, Walters also assisted the football operations department by helping to manage the team’s salary cap, negotiate contracts and recruit players.
+Concentrating mostly on scouting at the CIS level prior to his General Manager appointment, Walters also assisted the football operations department by helping to manage the team’s salary cap, negotiate contracts and recruit players.
 He has developed many positive working relationships with coaches and management in the CIS and Canadian Football League, and instantly became a very active GM in his first offseason in the role.

 As Winnipeg’s special teams coordinator, Walters oversaw a unit that in 2012 boasted one of the league’s most electrifying returners in Demond Washington, whose team-leading 2,011 all-purpose yards ranked him fourth in the league and was the most by any Blue Bomber since Fred Reid amassed 2,035 in 2009.
 The punt return teams sprung Washington for two touchdowns and in 2011, the cover units never surrendered a single major.